SalKly/GinniCS/OPENAI_INTEGRATION_README.md

 ## Overview

+This integration uses **Perplexity AI** (for web research) and **OpenAI's GPT-4** (for analysis) to generate enriched, context-aware prompts for call outcome analysis.
+The system creates prompts in a **two-stage approach**:

+1. **Stage 1: Transcript Extraction** - One prompt with full business context for extracting call transcripts
+2. **Stage 2: Analysis** - Individual focused prompts for analyzing the transcript

-This integration uses OpenAI's GPT-4 to generate enriched, context-aware prompts for call outcome analysis.
-The AI reads your company information, uploaded documents, and call outcomes structure to create detailed prompts for multiple conversational intelligence agents.
+The AI reads your company information (from web search + uploaded documents) and call outcomes structure to create detailed prompts for multiple conversational intelligence agents.

 ## Features